AndreyKoltsov1997/PerformanceInvestigation/README.md

         }).limit(maxPrime).collect(Collectors.toList());
 ```
 2. **Creation of Runnable tasks**.
 Given the nature of the application - concurrent determination of prime numbers - the creation
 of such objects is reasonable.
-Yet, as stated within CPU profiling (TODO: add reference), concurrency level and thread pool implementation
+Yet, as stated within CPU profiling ([2.3  CPU analysis - 50,000 numbers, 50,000 threads](#23-cpu-analysis---50000-numbers-50000-threads), concurrency level and thread pool implementation
 could be changed.
 3. Conversion of `String` to `Integer`.
 As stated in (1), there's no need to store integer value and its string representative separately.
 Thus, this part of the code could be eliminated.